jjdproductions/SendFuuds/README.md

 ### App Evaluation
 - **Category:** Social Media/Personal use
 - **Mobile:** This app would be primarily developed for iOS users and will work similar to apps like [Instagram](https://www.instagram.com/?hl=en).
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** User takes a picture of their food and enters the expiration date for it.
+The app will notify the user if the food is about to expire or if a friend wants their food.
 - **Market:** Any individual could choose to use this app.
 We all need to be aware of the food that we waste each day!
 - **Habit:** This app could be used more often by people who cook to ensure that the groceries they buy do not expire.
 - **Scope:** We will start by having users around UC Irvine use the application, but we expect that this application can be used by people around the world.

-## Product Spec
+## Product-Specification

 ### User Stories